ShreyasPurohitcode/web_app/README.md

 ## Overview

-The "web_app" project helped me get hands-on experience with containerization, version control, and CI/CD pipelines.
+The "Web App" project helped me get hands-on experience with containerization, version control, and CI/CD pipelines.
 The goal was to create a basic application that could be consistently deployed across different environments with minimal manual intervention.

 ## Technologies Used

 -   **Python** and **Flask**: For the web application itself.
 -   **Docker**: To containerize the application.
 -   **GitHub**: For version control.
 -   **GitHub Actions**: To automate the CI/CD pipeline.

 ## DevOps Workflow